Liam-kokab/Book-db/README.md

 ## This is a book-db project I created just for fun and for my own use only.

 This book-db is centered around book series.

 ### The following technologies are used in this project:
+- NodeJs
-- Node
+- TypeScript
 - Electron
-- React
+- ReactJs
 - SCSS
 - Vite
+- eslint